BoomaNation/Booma.Library/README.md

-# Booma.Client.Titlescreen
+# Booma.Client.Network.Common

 Booma is the code name for a networked ORPG/MMORPG being developed by the BoomaNation organization.

-Booma.Client.Titlescreen is scene specific components for the client's Titlescreen scene.
+Booma.Client.Network.Common is library for shared network code between all client libraries.

 ## Setup